jeremenichelli/jeremenichelli.github.io/_posts/2016-07-07-building-a-component-based-app-react.md

 When data values change over a component's life cycle they are called _states_.

 It's important to mention that not every single data used in a component should be a state.
-When the state doesn't affect the render of the component is better to keep it outside of it.
+When the value of a state doesn't affect the render of the component is better to save it in a variable.

-When using **createClass** you get access to the **getInitialState** method to specify the initial states' values, but if you're doing in the the ES2015 way just define a _state_ object on the instance's constructor.
+When using **createClass** you get access to a **getInitialState** method to specify the initial states' values, but if you're doing in the the ES2015 way just define a _state_ object on the instance's constructor.

 ```js
 import { Component } from 'react';